SuadeLabs/fire/documentation/properties/orig_repayment_type.md

 ### combined
 Combined Repayment - A hybrid repayment structure that combines different repayment methods.
 This could include a combination of interest-only and principal repayment periods, or other repayment structures that don't fit into the standard categories.

+### fixed
+Fixed amortisation schedule: Amortisation in which the principal amount repaid in each instalment is the same.

+### french
+French: Amortisation in which the total amount – principal plus interest – repaid in each instalment is the same.

 ### interest_only
 Interest Only - The borrower is only required to pay the interest portion of the loan for a specified period.
 During this period, no principal is being repaid, and the loan balance remains unchanged.